jenniferlieu/project-lomo-in-person-gaming-app/README.md

 > [!WARNING]
-> This is **NOT** maintained.
-Cleaned up setup instructions and build to make the repo easier to build and run locally for demonstration purposes.
+> Live demo **DOES NOT WORK**.
+I forked this repo to clean up the setup instructions and build to make the repo easier to build and run locally for demonstration purposes.

 ---